RobTillaart/LC7822/README.md

 There are newer devices with type numbers LC78211, LC78212 and LC78213 that are compatible with resp.
 LC7821, LC7822 and LC7823.
-Additional derived classes might be added.
+(although these seem to be obsolete too).

 ### Addresses